kk289/GeoSpatial/README.md

 ![convex hull](images/ConvexHull.png)
 ![convex hull](images/ConvexHull2.png)

-Question:
+To Learn more about the real life applications of convex hulls.
+Go to the link: https://www.quora.com/What-are-the-real-life-applications-of-convex-hulls

-• computing the four nearest neighbors of UCLA of my 15 locations
+#### Compute the four nearest neighbors

+I chose UCLA coordinate to compute its four nearest neighbours of my 15 locations.
 University of California, Los Angeles
 Los Angeles, CA 90095
 (34.068925, -118.445200)